 The largest state park in Illinois is Pere Marquette, State Park.
 8,000 acres of wooded trails, bike routes, fishing, and boating in the Illinois River.
 The infamous road that runs through the park makes it a fall color drive destination.

 The Pere Marquette Outer Loop is a more challenging expedition.
 It is a 5.9-mile loop with a steep elevation gain of 990 feet.
 The climb makes it quite the workout, with constant ups and downs.
 You can take a rest stop on Goat Cliff while taking in the scenery.
 Recommended for summer but tangible in the colder months.If properly prepared.

 Hickory Trail (Red) is a quick 0.8-mile hike if you are short on time.
 Filled with beautiful greenery down a graveled dirt road.
 Short in time but a little steep.
 It is doable for the whole family.
 Ending with rewarding views.

 From sandy shorelines to luscious forest paths.
 These are some of the best state parks in Illinois for hiking.
 Offering hikes for each level.
 You could be sitting at the bottom of a waterfall, listening to the surrounding nature.
 These locations are built for history fans, nature lovers, and families.
 Hiking may not be the first thing that comes to your mind when you visit Illinois.
 Making this list ideal for hikers needing a break from the infamous windy city.
-Lace up your boots, pack a picnic, and spend the day outside this summer.
-The Prairie State is waiting for you to indulge in their breathtaking scenery.
+Lace up your boots, pack a picnic and spend the day outside this summer.
+The Prairie State is waiting for you to indulge in its breathtaking scenery.